HS-HarryZhou/sensor-firmware-http/README.md

 * Ublox variant of mbed Easy Connect https://os.mbed.com/teams/ublox/code/easy-connect/

-* Ublox cellular interface libraries
+* Ublox cellular interface libraries.
 These libraries enables different interfaces to the u-blox cellular module.
 In the source code of easy-connect the specific interface can be selected.
+We can use the cellular HTTP capabilities instead og the mbed HTTP-CLIENT libraries.
+Find an example [here](https://os.mbed.com/teams/ublox/code/example-ublox-at-cellular-interface-ext/file/e1b6cd53333f/main.cpp/)

 ## External code